chinapedia/wikipedia.abstract.en/Page/Fundamental_frequency.md

 $$f_0 = \frac{v}{4L}.$$

-F0bothclosed.gifF0bothopen.gifIf the ends of the same tube are now both closed or both opened as in the last two animations, the wavelength of the fundamental harmonic becomes 2L.
+If the ends of the same tube are now both closed or both opened as in the last two animations, the wavelength of the fundamental harmonic becomes 2L.
 By the same method as above, the fundamental frequency is found to be

 $$f_0 = \frac{v}{2L}.$$